As psychologists, we asked Earth’s most pressing question about climate change. Why the inaction?

-Once upon a time, Earth was an Edenic paradise: green, blue, and a yellow sun that shone equally down on every species.
+Once upon a time, Earth was an Edenic paradise: green, blue, and a yellow sun that shone down on every species equally.
 There were sloths the size of buildings and sabertooth tigers the size of the office you’re sitting in now.

 The megafauna of this world lived in peace until a new species evolved and hunted them to extinction.
 This new species was called Man and Man’s first technological feat was to create fire and build tools.

 Billions of years passed.
 Tools became weapons, and fire became responsible for the biggest onslaught of rainforest ever to exist.
 Unfortunately for Earth, Man developed these technologies at unprecedented rates.

 What followed was a mass extinction of all animals, resources, insects, and trees.
 Eventually, Man slowly faded into the abyss of memory...

 Or is it?

 Activists, politicians, tech vendors, and NGOs claim otherwise.
 To parallel the rise of climate change, there have been policies, protests, and press determined to fight back and Save the Planet.

 As expert psychologists working in tech, we want to help too.

 The strikes and grassroots campaigns are responding to the significant and most dangerous thing to happen to mankind as a collective species.
 This is a cultural movement, and this article will attempt to break it down from a psychological perspective.